 Base salary takes into account the breadth of the position and the responsibilities, as well as the performance of the executive.
 Base salaries are compared to the median of the salaries paid for equivalent positions within the comparison groups and to salaries for equivalent positions within the Corporation.
-Such salaries are reviewed on an annual basis and annual adjustments generally come into effect on January 1st following the end of the fiscal year.
-For 2022, the Committee approved a 3% global salary increase budget for all sectors in Canada and the United States.
-For 2023, the Committee approved a global salary increase budget of up to 4% for all sectors in Canada and the United States.
+Such salaries are reviewed on an annual basis and annual adjustments generally come into effect on January 1 following the end of the fiscal year.
+For 2023, the Committee approved a 4% global salary increase budget for all sectors in Canada and the United States.
+For 2024, the Committee approved a 3% a global salary increase budget for all sectors in Canada and the United States.
 The annual salary increase budget recommendations are based, among others, upon the economic context and market trends, in particular in the manufacturing sector.
-Salaries paid in 2022 to the Named Executive Officers are disclosed under the column "Salary" of the Summary Compensation Table in Section 6.2 and were subject to increases commensurate with the budgets, with the exception of Mr. Donald LeCavalier and Mr. Thomas Morin.
-They both received an adjustment of 8% for the year 2022 on the basis of updated market data and to reflect their progression in their role as Chief Financial Officer and President, TC Transcontinental Packaging.
+Salaries paid in 2023 to the Named Executive Officers are disclosed under the column "Salary" of the Summary Compensation Table in Section 6.2 and have undergone an annual increase in line with those previously stated.
+However, following the revision of the senior management team structure on June 7, 2023, Ms. Isabelle Marcoux received an adjustment of 1.98%, Mr. Thomas Morin received an adjustment of 9.26%, and Mr. Donald LeCavalier received an adjustment of 15.57% based on market data and their new responsibilities.